drone/drone-convert-starlark/README.md

 __Deprecation Notice__

-Starlark support is natively available in Drone; use of this extension is no longer required.
+Starlark configuration support is natively available in Drone; use of this extension is no longer required.
 See https://docs.drone.io/server/reference/drone-starlark-enabled/

 ---